AltayYuzeir/Shiny_Password_manager/README.md

 15. All Fields are displayed in a special font to improve readability between symbols such 0 (digit zero) and O (upper case o), and I (upper case i) and l (lower case L).

 # Acknowledgements and my thanks
-1. To the creators of the [EncryptDF](https://git.doit.wisc.edu/lsaim/EncryptDF) package, which build on a Stackoverflow comment from [jlhoward](https://stackoverflow.com/questions/25318800/how-do-i-read-an-encrypted-file-from-disk-with-r).
+1. To the creators of the [EncryptDF](https://git.doit.wisc.edu/lsaim/EncryptDF) package, which build borrows code from Stackoverflow comment from [jlhoward](https://stackoverflow.com/questions/25318800/how-do-i-read-an-encrypted-file-from-disk-with-r).
 I have modified their code a bit for our purposes.
 Thanks to them we have the backbone of the our app - the encrypted password database.
 2. To the creators of the [rclipboard](https://github.com/sbihorel/rclipboard/) package.
 It was really useful for this project with the random username and passwords.
 3. To the creator(s) of the [Words](mailto:condwanaland@gmail.com) package.
 It was especially useful for our random username generator.
 Nice resource to have.
 4. To [Dean Attali](https://deanattali.com/) for the packages _**shinyjs**_ and _**shinyalert**_ which we have used here.
 But Mr. Attali is doing so much more and creating amazing tools for us to use in Shiny.
 Feel free to check him out.